jfroelich/rss-reader/src/filter-publisher/readme.md

 ## Options

-* **max_tail_words** - the maximum number of words following delimiter
+* **max_tail_words** - the maximum number of words following delimiter, if the number of words following the delimiter is greater than this number then the publisher is considered too long and therefore unlikely a publisher and therefore is not filtered
-* **min_title_length** - the minimum number of characters in a title
+* **min_title_length** - the minimum number of characters in a title, if the title is too short before or after filtering the publisher then the publisher is not filtered
-* **min_publisher_length** - minimum number of characters in publisher name, including spaces
+* **min_publisher_length** - minimum number of characters in publisher name, including spaces, if the publisher is too short then the publisher is not filtered
 * **delims** - array of strings, delimiters (currently including spaces between the delimiter and other words)

-NOTE: currently the options are all or nothing, the defaults are not supplied per option, just to the entire options object
+If any option is not set, a default value is used.
+Options are not validated

 ## Other notes